francescoo22/masters-thesis/chapters/4-Annotation-System.typ

   A-un-2, "",
 )

-*TODO* spiegare piu' ad alto livello il senso di tutto cio.
-Dire che non sono sufficienti per funzioni con piu' parametri.
-Esempi?????

-$alpha beta rel alpha' beta'$ means that $alpha beta$ can be passed where $alpha' beta'$ is expected.
+This set of rules is used to define a partial order between the annotations.
+This partial order can be represented by the lattice shown in @annotation-lattice.
+The meaning of these relations is that if $alpha beta rel alpha' beta'$, then $alpha beta$ can be used where $alpha' beta'$ is expected, for example for function calls.
+Thanks to these rules, it will be correct to pass a unique reference to a function expecting a shared argument, but not vice versa.
+Moreover, the relations are consistent with the definition of $top$ since it will not be possible to pass an inaccessible reference to any function.

 #v(1em)
-#figure(image(width: 35%, "../images/lattice.svg"), caption: [Lattice obtained by annotations relations rules])<annotation-lattice>
+#figure(image(width: 35%, "../images/lattice.svg"), caption: [Lattice obtained by Rel rules])<annotation-lattice>

 === Passing